Mikveh: History

-Before the beginning of the 1st century BCE, neither written sources nor archaeology gives any indication about the existence of specific installations used for ritual cleansing.
-Mikvot appear at the beginning of the 1st century BC, and from then on, ancient mikvot can be found throughout the Land of Israel, as well as in historic communities of the Jewish diaspora.
-Hundreds of mikvot from the Second Temple period have been discovered so far across the Land of Israel, in locations including Jerusalem, Hebron, Masada, and Hannaton.
+There are no existing written records or archaeological evidence of specific Jewish ritual cleansing installations prior to the first century BCE.
+Mikvot first appear in the historical record in that century, and from that time, ancient mikvot are found across the Land of Israel and in historic Jewish communities worldwide.
+Hundreds of mikvot from the Second Temple period have been discovered so far across the Land of Israel, including in Jerusalem, Hebron, Masada, and Hannaton.